Basal Cell Carcinoma

-Basal cell carcinoma is the most common form of cancer worldwide.
-In the vast majority of cases, it is thought to be caused by exposure to the harmful ultraviolet rays of the sun.
-It is becoming more common, perhaps because people may be spending more time outdoors.
+BCCs are becoming more common, perhaps because people may be spending more time outdoors.
 Some believe that the decrease in the ozone layer is allowing more ultraviolet radiation from the sun to reach the earth’s surface.
-Basal cell carcinoma does not usually metastasize or travel in the bloodstream; rather it infiltrates the surrounding area destroying tissue.
-For this reason, basal cell carcinoma should be treated promptly by your dermatologist with dermatologic surgical techniques.
+BCCs do not usually metastasize or travel in the bloodstream; rather it infiltrates the surrounding area destroying tissue.
+For this reason, BCCs should be treated promptly by your dermatologist with dermatologic surgical techniques.

 If you have a sore that doesn’t heal or that looks like a lesion described above, you should make an appointment with your dermatologist or with Treasure Coast Dermatology for evaluation.
 After the dermatologist examines the growth, he or she will decide whether or not to perform a biopsy.
 A biopsy is a simple procedure done in the office under local anesthesia.
 The dermatologist will first inject a small amount of anesthesia similar to the type used by your dentist.
 After the area is numb, the dermatologist will remove a small sample of the growth or use a small cookie-cutter device to do a “punch” biopsy.
 A bandage will then be placed on the wound and you will receive instructions on how to care for the wound.
 The area will heal over five to seven days.
 There are several different kinds of basal cell cancer.
 The biopsy results will indicate whether or not you have a basal cell cancer and what kind of basal cell cancer it is.

 Your dermatologist will discuss with you the various dermatologic surgical options should your growth prove to be a basal cell carcinoma.
 Your dermatologist may perform a simple surgical excision, in which the skin cancer is cut out and the skin is sewn together using dermatologic cosmetic surgical techniques.
 In this case, the specimen is examined under the microscope after the procedure to determine that all the skin cancer has been removed.
 Other treatment methods, such as cryosurgery, radiation therapy, and laser surgery may be used in specific circumstances.
 In certain situations your dermatologist may opt to treat the basal cell cancer with a specialized technique called Mohs micrographic surgery.
-At Treasure Coast Dermatology all of our dermatologists are trained in this specialized method.
-In this method the skin cancer is removed under local anesthesia in the office and microscopic sections are prepared on slides while you wait.
+At Treasure Coast Dermatology, Dr. Ioannides is a trained Mohs surgeon.
+In this method, the skin cancer is removed under local anesthesia in the office, and microscopic sections are prepared on slides while you wait.
 The Mohs surgeon examines the slides to determine if most of the cancer cells have been removed.
-If not additional layers are taken until the cancer is completely excised.
+If not, additional layers are taken until the cancer is completely excised.
 The advantage of this technique is that a minimum amount of tissue is removed and all the edges of the specimen are carefully studied.
 This method has a high cure rate, but is not required for all skin cancers.
 In general, most dermatologists agree that recurrent skin cancers, that is skin cancers that were previously treated and have come back, incompletely removed skin cancers, large skin cancers, and skin cancers in cosmetically important areas, may benefit from the Mohs technique.
 After the skin cancer has been removed using this method, it may allow to heal naturally or reconstructive surgery using a skin flap or skin graft may be performed.

 Because the vast majority of skin cancers occur on the face, many patients are understandably concerned about the cosmetic outcome.
 If the skin cancer is small, conservative methods usually produce an excellent cosmetic result.
 If the skin cancer requires more specialized treatment such as Mohs surgery, reconstructive options are available that, in most cases, results in an excellent cosmetic outcome.